|

 during greetings and departures is neither dominant nor amorous,

-but rather it has found a way to successfully escape or displace
+but rather it has either found an enjoyable way to displace the

-the chronic anxiety that it experiences during these major social
+anxiety or channel the excitement that it experiences during these

-transitions.
-The humping behaviour, liberated from the sexual
+major social transitions.
+The humping behaviour, liberated from

-system, serves to substitute the inevitable and unbearable anxiety
+the sexual system, serves to substitute the anxiety or channel

-response upon attempts to stop or correct the dog.
-Most of the
+evokes an aggressive response upon attempts to stop or correct

-'problem' dogs that I work with are active-submissive types that
+the dog.
+Many of the 'problem' dogs that I work with are active-submissive

-have been wrongly labelled by others as being dominant or 'trying
+types that have been wrongly labelled by others as being dominant

-to be the pack leader' because they display behaviours such as
+or 'trying to be the pack leader' because they display behaviours

 is non-injurious and enables it to successfully handle a stressful